Ryde Secondary College

 SOUL Christian Group

-The VSA-SOUL Christian Group Letter needs to be completed and returned before attending the lunchtime sessions
+The SOUL - VSA Permission form needs to be completed and returned before attending the lunchtime sessions.

 Islamic Prayer Room